 At Ear, Nose & Throat Specialists of N. Virginia, our number one priority is the health and safety of our patients.
 Following guidelines from trusted sources, including the Virginia Dept. of Health and Centers for Disease Control and Prevention (CDC), we’re taking comprehensive measures to ensure that our clinics remain safe and ready to serve you and your family.
 All staff and visitors are wearing masks or face coverings.

 We are open, but we are limiting the number of appointments in order to reduce exposure and facilitate social distancing in our waiting rooms.
 We are proud to now be able to offer TELEMEDICINE appointments.
-If your concerns can be addressed at a later time, we will assist you in rescheduling.

-For patients that require in office visits:
+For patients that choose in office visits:

 Call us first

-Staying ahead of coronavirus
+Staying ahead of Coronavirus